-Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the Fine Art subject area.
-Postgraduate research is an important dimension within Art and Design at Worcester ranging from an already established MA programme in Creative Digital Media to a recently appointed PhD studentship in Painting by Practice.
-Members of the Fine Art MRes team have supervisory experience in both dissertations and practice while some of our specialisms might also be supported by experts in areas such as English, History, Cultural Studies or Design.
+Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the Drama subject area.
+Postgraduate research has been an important dimension of our work with two already established MA programmes - in Drama: Theatre & Young People; and Drama: Contemporary Theatre Practices - and a recent PhD completion.
+Members of the Theatre and Performance MRes team have, then, substantial postgraduate supervisory experience in both dissertations and performance projects while some of our research specialisms might also be supported by experts in areas like English, History, and Art and Design.

 The UK Quality Code for Higher Education (Chapter B11: 'Research Degrees') specifies that research students should only be accepted into an environment where 'excellent research, recognised by the relevant subject community, is occurring' (Indicator 4).
-We submitted to the government's last Research Excellence Framework (REF2014) under the unit of assessment for Art and Design.
-In REF 2014, Research Fortnight identified the University of Worcester as the most improved university in the UK and the Fine Art subject area played a noteworthy role in that.
-For example, 50% of the research outputs in our submission were judged to be either 'world leading' or 'internationally excellent'.
+We submitted to the government's last Research Excellence Framework (REF2014) under the unit of assessment for Music, Drama, Dance and Performing Arts.
+In REF 2014, Research Fortnight identified the University of Worcester as the most improved university in the UK and the Drama subject area played a noteworthy role within that.
+For example, over 40% of our research outputs were judged to be 'internationally excellent' while the overall research environment we've established gained an 80% grading in terms of its international quality.
+The scrutiny panel's report acknowledged the 'vital and diverse range' of our work and a commitment towards making sure that what we do engages with arts, culture and heritage outside the university.
 In that context, this MRes will enhance a student's pathway to potential doctoral study, and towards an academic or research-based career, by providing an opportunity to contribute to and work within a flourishing research community.